-Based in the Chiang Rai Province of Northern Thailand, Center for Girls provides life skills, leadership training, human rights education, and counseling programs to members of the local communities.
+Based in the Chiang Rai Province of Northern Thailand, Center for Girls Foundation provides life skills, leadership training, human rights education, and counseling programs to members of the local communities.

-Center for Girls envisions a world where women and children are safe to live their lives in equality, with dignity and humanity.
+Center for Girls Foundation envisions a world where women and children are safe to live their lives in equality, with dignity and humanity.

 CFG Team campaigning against GBV, trafficking, and inequality

 Empowering women as leaders changes the fabric of society, including more voices in important conversations and helping to create policies that are more equitable toward women.
-It is simply unacceptable that decisions about the lives of women and girls are made without input of women themselves.
+It is simply unacceptable that decisions about the lives of women and girls are made without the input of women themselves.
 Women and girls are capable of leading alongside men and boys, but we must break down the barriers in their way.